What is Plumbing Technology?

 In addition to practical experiences, instruction is given in laws and codes, blueprint reading, drawing, special equipment and other related areas.

-What are my career choices?
+What are my career Options?

 Plumbers work in the construction occupations as well as maintenance work for a variety of industrial, commercial, and government employers.

-- 1st Year Plumber Mechanic - Undergraduate certificate
+- 1st Year Plumber Mechanic

-- 2nd Year Plumber Mechanic - Undergraduate certificate
+- 2nd Year Plumber Mechanic

-- Finish Plumber - Undergraduate certificate
+- Finish Plumber

-- Plumber Estimator - Undergraduate certificate
+- Plumber Estimator

-- Rough Plumber - Undergraduate certificate
+- Rough Plumber

-- Service and Repair Plumber - Undergraduate certificate
+- Service & Repair Plumber

 Length of Program

 You can earn an associate in applied science degree in two years if you maintain full-time status.
+The two-year diploma gains you 1 year (of the 2 required) of experience towards your application to become a Journeyman Plumber in the state of Kentucky.

-Progression in the Plumbing Technology program is contingent upon achievement of a grade if "C" or better in each PBL and BRX course and maintenance of a 2.0 cumulative grade point average or better.
+Progression in the Plumbing Technology program is contingent upon achievement of a grade "C" or better in each PBL and BRX course and maintenance of a 2.0 cumulative grade point average or better.

 This information should not be considered a substitute for the KCTCS Catalog.
 You should always choose classes in cooperation with your faculty advisor to ensure that you meet all degree requirements.